Smartphone shipments to hit 1.7 billion by 2022

-A new report from IDC says 2018 won't be the best year for smartphones-- but there's hope in 2019.
+A new report from IDC says 2018 won't be the best year for smartphones -- but there's hope for 2019.

-The report, out Wednesday, found that smartphone shipments will drop .2 percent this year, following a drop of .3 percent in 2017.
+The report, out Wednesday, predicts that smartphone shipments will drop 0.2 percent this year, following a drop of 0.3 percent in 2017.
 However, starting in 2019, shipments will get a bump once again, growing 3 percent annually.

 That growth shakes out to about 1.7 billion smartphones by 2022.